Social Emotional Learning and Why It Matters for Educators

 • When something happens in your classroom that triggers your frustration

-Practicing these strategies during both quiet and challenging moments can be supportive in expanding your self-awareness and self-management.
+Practicing these strategies during both quiet and challenging moments can be supportive in building and expanding self-awareness and self-management.

-We can’t say it enough: Educators, attending to your own social and emotional needs is critically important for self-care.
-This embodiment of SEL skills also enhances your teaching of SEL to students––students observe adults in their lives as a model to recognize emotions and navigate interactions with care and compassion.
+We can’t say it enough: Educators, attending to your own social and emotional needs is critically important for your well-being, AND your emotional regulation and SEL skills enhance your teaching of SEL to students.
+Through observation, mirroring, and modeling, and students are learning to recognize emotions and navigate interactions with care and compassion just by being around you.

 We use cookies to personalize content and ads, and to analyze our traffic.
 To learn more, please visit our Privacy Policy.